Koilodepas calycinum

-Koilodepas calycinum is a species of plant in the family Euphorbiaceae.
-It is endemic to Tamil Nadu in India, and is endangered due to habitat loss.
+Koilodepas calycinum is a species of flowering plant in the family Euphorbiaceae.
+It is a shrub or tree endemic to Tamil Nadu in southern India, and is endangered due to habitat loss.
 It grows as a small tree up to 6 m tall, with elliptical or obovate leaves, at elevations of 670-830 m.
+It grows in submontane evergreen forest.